 - Secured $1 million in foundation support for the YOCT.
 Grants received from BMO Harris Bank, Bayless Family Foundation, The Chicago Community Trust, Illinois Arts Council Agency, The Joyce Foundation, Lloyd A. Fry Foundation Endowment at Millennium Park Foundation, Millennium Park Foundation, Prince Charitable Trusts and Richard H. Driehaus Foundation will support inclusion and equity initiatives, additional grants to theatres, performances and special events for the public, and a marketing campaign that leverages a new brand for Chicago theatre.

-- Coordinating a Chicago Cubs Theatre Community Night (September 3, 2019).
+- Coordinating a Chicago Cubs Theatre Community Night at Wrigley Field on September 3, 2019.
+Buy Tickets

 - Partnering with Art on theMART to coordinate theatre-themed digital art projections (Wednesday – Sunday, ongoing).

 - • Partnering with Chicago Gourmet Week (Illinois Restaurant Association) and helping with the kick off event for “Lights Camera Napkin!” https://www.chicagogourmet.org/

 - Exploring a partnership with The Magnificent Mile Association (Lights Festival).